Tuwaiq-JavaScript/React-Fundamentals-Lab/README.md

 ### Create a functional component

 * Create a `Task`
-    * It should be built using function and class component
+    * It should be built using functional and class component
     * It should recive a props called taskName with a string vlaue
     * It should render the name into the page and it should also have an update button and a delete button